It is assisted reproduction technology that involves retrieving ovules from a woman’s ovaries and fertilizing them with sperm.

 Women with blocked fallopian tubes can use in vitro insemination to achieve pregnancy.

-In vitro insemination is also used for cases of male infertility that can not be overcome with the treatment of IUI or other treatments.
+In vitro insemination is also used for cases of male infertility that can not be overcome with IUI or other treatments.

 In some cases, men without sperm in their semen can get sperm directly from the testicles or the vas deferens.
 Men with low sperm counts are more likely to achieve the success of in vitro insemination treatment.

-This procedure can also be used in conjunction with ICSI, which involves taking a single sperm and injecting it directly into an egg.
+This procedure can also be used with ICSI, which involves taking a single sperm and injecting it directly into an egg.

-Although sperm are injected directly into the egg, fertilization is not yet guaranteed, but the chance of successful pregnancy is much greater with ICSI than without those who need this procedure.
+Although sperm are injected directly into the egg, fertilization is not yet guaranteed.
+However, the chance of successful pregnancy is much greater with ICSI than without those who need this procedure.

 In vitro insemination can also be used in cases of unexplained infertility, women who need an ovum or embryo donor, those who use a traditional substitute or a gestational carrier, or after multiple failed fertility treatments.

-There are also some situations that cause the cancellation of a cycle in the middle, either because not enough follicles grow or due to a high risk of severe ovarian hyperstimulation syndrome .
+Some situations cause the cancellation of a cycle in the middle, either because not enough follicles grow or due to a high risk of severe ovarian hyperstimulation syndrome.

 In general, a woman will start taking birth control pills or an injectable medication that prevents ovulation during the pre-treatment cycle, interrupting the woman’s normal ovulation cycle.

-In in vitro insemination of minimal stimulation, Clomid is used or ovulation-stimulating medications are not used, but this is unusual.
+In in vitro insemination of minimal stimulation, Clomid or ovulation-stimulating medications are not used, but this is unusual.

 The clinic will monitor follicular growth and hormone levels with ultrasound and blood tests every few days.

-When the follicles are ready, the woman will receive an injection of hCG to mature the ovules.
+When the follicles are ready, the woman will receive an injection of hCG from maturing the ovules.

-Egg retrieval will be scheduled a very specific number of hours after the injection, during which the woman will receive IV sedation and the eggs will be recovered through a needle guided by ultrasound through the vaginal wall.
+Egg retrieval will be scheduled for several hours after the injection.
+The woman will receive IV sedation, and the eggs will be recovered through a needle guided by ultrasound through the vaginal wall.

-While the woman has the recovery of the ovum, the man will provide the sample of semen.
+While the woman has recovered the ovum, the man will provide the sample of semen.

-Sometimes this is done once in the recovery and also sometime before the recovery day (and frozen), in case of problems or anxiety when creating the sample.
+Sometimes this is done once in the recovery and sometime before the recovery day (and frozen) in case of problems or anxiety when creating the sample.

-The semen will undergo a special washing procedure, and the eggs will be placed in special care.
-The sperm will be placed with the eggs, with the hope that the fertilization takes place.
+The semen will undergo a particular washing procedure, and the eggs will be placed in special care.
+The sperm will be placed with the eggs hoping that fertilization will occur.